 Welcome to the website of St Vincent de Paul Catholic Church.
 We are situated in Altenburg Gardens, off Lavender Hill in south Battersea, London SW11.
 (To see the area covered by our parish, take a look at the map here).

 We are a Roman Catholic parish within the Archdiocese of Southwark, in the Wandsworth Deanery.
 Our Church was opened in 1907.
-The Priest’s House is next to the Church, at 36 Altenburg Gardens.

 For however long you are here you belong with us, for we share the precious gift of faith in Jesus Christ.
 You, and your family and friends, are most welcome.